Kalvium National Entrance Test

 Which universities accept KNET scores?

-Nine universities currently offer the Kalvium B.Tech CSE programme based on KNET scores: AMET University (Chennai), JECRC University (Jaipur), Kalasalingam Academy of Research and Education (Krishnankoil), Lovely Professional University (Punjab), SGT University (Gurgaon), SRM University AP, St Joseph University (Chennai), Yenepoya University (Bangalore), and Yenepoya University (Mangalore).
+Nine partner universities for Admission Year 2026-27 offer the Kalvium B.Tech CSE programme based on KNET scores: AMET University (Chennai), JECRC University (Jaipur), Kalasalingam Academy of Research and Education (Krishnankoil), Lovely Professional University (Punjab), SGT University (Gurgaon), SRM University AP, St Joseph University (Chennai), Yenepoya University (Bangalore), and Yenepoya University (Mangalore).

 How do I prepare for KNET?